Chester school protests: Aftermath

 On May 4, 1964, the Pennsylvania Human Relations Commission began hearings to determine the state of de facto segregation in Chester.
 The hearings included testimonies from multiple civil rights leaders in the area, including a testimony from Branche, a testimony from the school board president, Frances Donahoo, and reports from Commission investigators.
 The Commission finally released its verdict in November 1964, saying Chester public schools "had committed and continues to commit unlawful discrimination practices in violation of the Pennsylvania Human Relations Act" and requiring the city to develop a desegregation plan for six predominantly African-American schools by January 31, 1965.
-The city appealed the ruling, which delayed implementation.
+The city appealed the ruling, delaying its implementation.

 In June 1964, Chester city leaders formed the Greater Chester Movement (GCM), an umbrella organization intended to coordinate activities of groups working toward the improvement of Chester.
-When President Lyndon B. Johnson initiated his War on Poverty, the GCM became a conduit through which federal dollars were distributed in Chester with Branche serving on the steering committee.
+When President Lyndon B. Johnson initiated his war on poverty, the GCM became a conduit through which federal dollars were distributed in Chester with Branche serving on the steering committee.

 The Pennsylvania Commonwealth Court ruled on February 15, 1966 that the Pennsylvania Human Relations Commission did not have the authority to force Chester schools to integrate.
 In response, the CFFN, NAACP, and Congress of Racial Equality (CORE) announced new demonstrations.
 Branche attempted to reinstate another school boycott beginning on April 1, 1966, but most students ignored the boycott.

 Over a year later, on September 26, 1967, the Pennsylvania Supreme Court ruled to reinstate the authority of the Pennsylvania Human Relations Commission.
 Following this decision, the Chester School Board voted to "eliminate or substantially reduce" the de facto segregation at six schools on October 2, 1967.
 Charges against protesters who were arrested in the boycotts and demonstrations were not thrown out until 1971.